isocroft/kahtox/README.md

 # kahtox
-A small JavaScript library based on state machines (but not entirely) for isolating and managing its own UI-state (transient / non-persisted) layer while controlling a Domain-state (non-transient / persisted) layer like Redux, MobX, Radixx.
+A small JavaScript library based on state machines (but not entirely) for isolating and managing its own UI-state (transient / non-persisted) layer while controlling a Domain-state (non-transient / persisted) layer like Redux, Radixx.

 ## Inspiration

 This work was inspired by earlier works by [David K. Piano](https://twitter.com/davidkpiano) on [**xstate**](https://github.com/davidkpiano/xstate) and [Krasimir Tsonev](http://krasimirtsonev.com/) on [**stent**](https://github.com/krasimir/stent).
 Drawing from their work and thinking deeply about the problem, it was now clear that there needed to be a paradigmn shift in the way we approached state management. *Xstate* for me is neat and helpful but is also too verbose and seeks to replace *Redux*.
 I have all these lingua and terminilogy like (Sequence, History, Orthogonal, Events, States, Effects, Guard) that i have to learn to make sense of it all. *Stent* on the other hand is less verbose but also seeks to replace *Redux* completely and adds composability problems (how do you compose one or more state machines together).

-Now, *Kahtox* still makes use of finite state machine graphs and transitions too but doesn't try to replace libraires like *MobX* and *Redux* but seeks to work along side these libraires.
+Now, *Kahtox* still makes use of finite state machine graphs and transitions too but doesn't try to replace libraires like *Redux* or *Radixx* but seeks to work along side these libraires.
 The reason for this is that UI state is NEVER meant to be stored in any state container because it is TRANSIENT and is totally irreleveant after a record of its occurence.
 UI state doesn't also need to be tracked for changes.
 Only Domain state needs to be stored in a state container and tracked for changes.

 By seperating both state types into their respective layers and having one (UI state) control the other (Domain state), it becomes easier to manage outcomes and enforce guards for user interface interactions.